hashicorp/terraform/website/source/docs/providers/github/r/membership.html.markdown

 ---
 layout: "github"
-page_title: "Github: github_membership"
+page_title: "GitHub: github_membership"
 sidebar_current: "docs-github-resource-membership"
 description: |-
-  Provides a Github membership resource.
+  Provides a GitHub membership resource.
 ---

 # github\_membership

-Provides a Github membership resource.
+Provides a GitHub membership resource.

 This resource allows you to add/remove users from your organization.
 When applied, an invitation will be sent to the user to become part of the organization.
 When